 As well as the advice CLA members can access, the majority of members – whether they own a few acres or a thousand – benefit from our continuous lobbying work to improve the administration and delivery of the Basic Payment Scheme.

 Now that the UK has decided to leave the EU, the opportunity exists to establish a world-leading food, farming and environmental policy.
 This policy will replace the current system provided under the Common Agricultural Policy when the UK formally leaves the EU.
 The CLA is engaging with Government on what this new policy should look like including the level and structure of agricultural support ensuring the voice of the rural economy is heard.
 Our advisers are best placed to provide members with up-to-date information on what changes can be expected.

 The CLA is the only organisation working to influence Government solely on behalf of owners of rural land, property and business.
 There are many other organisations spending millions on lobbying to pursue their own agendas and all landowners, from the smallest acreage to the largest estate, need to act together vigorously to defend our interests.
 Nobody is doing more than the CLA to manage the impact on the value of land – both in the short and long term.

 |FIND OUT HOW WE WORK TO PROTECT YOUR INTERESTS|

 Anyone who owns rural land will benefit from joining the CLA

-We are effective at influencing decision-makers at EU, national and local levels including ensuring that there is a sensible approach to claiming support payments on your land.
+We are effective at influencing decision-makers at national and local levels including ensuring that there is a sensible approach to claiming support payments on your land.
 As a CLA member you can add your voice.
 In addition, you can receive advice and support that will help protect and enhance your assets.

 Whatever the value of your rural land, business and property interests, the CLA subscription represents only a fraction of its true value and is your best insurance for the future.